-National Archives Hosts Free Public Programs in September to Celebrate "BIG!"
+NARA Hosts Free Public Programs to Celebrate BIG!
 Exhibit

 Washington, DC…In September, the National Archives continues the celebration of its exhibition “BIG!
 Celebrating the 75th Anniversary of the National Archives” with free public programs featuring a film screening and author lecture.
 All programs will be held at the National Archives Building in Washington, DC, which is fully accessible.
 Attendees should use the Special Events entrance on the corner of 7th Street and Constitution Avenue, NW.
 National Archives summer exhibit hours are 10 a.m.-7 p.m., through Labor Day.
 Fall/winter hours are 10 a.m.-5:30 p.m.